RuochenT/PD_model/README.md

 5. Scalability and efficiency: handle large volumes & able to do real-time predictions.

 ## Model Validation
-Discrimination: ability to separate defaulters and non-defaulters.
+In a statistical framework we face two possible kinds of errors: A Type I error, which indicates low default risk when in fact the risk is high, and a Type II error, which conversely indicates high default risk when in fact risk is low.
+From a supervisory viewpoint, Type I error is more problematic, as it produces higher costs.
+(The model predicted no default and the borrower defaulted — False Negative).

+Discrimination: determine the power of discrimination that a model exhibits in warning of default risk over a given horizon.
 1. Gini curve (Gini coefficient)
 2. Receiver Operating Characteristic (ROC curve)
 3. Brier score

+Calibration: ability to make unbiased estimates of the outcome ( the accuracy of the estimated PD).
+1. Binomial test
+2. Chi-square statistics

+## Gini coefficient

 - we focus on Gini coefficient which is used to measure the inequality between non defaulted and defaulted in a population.
 - It is a plot of cumulative percentage of all borrowers on the X axis and the cumulative percentage of bad borrowers on the Y axis.
+- The Gini coefficient is a ratio that represents how close our model to be a “perfect model” and how far it is from being a “random model.”
+Thus, a
+“perfect model” would get a Gini coefficient of 1, and a “random model” would get a Gini coefficient of 0.
-- Our gini coefficient is 40.32%.
+- Our gini coefficient is 40.32% (AUROC * 2 - 1).
 It suggests that, on average, the default rates are relatively evenly distributed across two groups of borrowers.

-Calibration: ability to make unbiased estimates of the outcome ( the accuracy of the estimated PD).
-1. Binomial test
-2. Chi-square statistics

 ## Challenges of the Probability of Default Model
 1. Model monitoring: The data should be representative as required by the Basel III accord.
 However, the values change over time (e.g., income).
 We can use the population stability index (PSI) to check if the previous data still represents the new data.
 If not, retrain the model with the new data.
 2. Data imbalance: The number of defaults is much smaller and can pose a bias to the model, especially in the false negative class (predicted as non-default but actually default).
 Use SMOTE to oversample minority class.

+## Apply the model to decision making
+We can calculating PD of individual accounts by applying predict() to the test dataset

 ## References